QuardCRT-platform/plugin-SearchOnWeb/README.md

-# Plugin template
+# Plugin SearchOnWeb

-Plugin template repository for QuardCRT.
+Plugin SearchOnWeb is a plugin for [QuardCRT](https://github.com/QQxiaoming/quardCRT).
+It can search the selected text on the web.